 Kickstarter campaigns are becoming increasingly popular as Americans seek out new innovations to enhance and enrich their lives.
-Everything from a smartphone compatible wallet to a funny board game has been sold on Kickstarter and similar startup ecommerce sites.
-If you are planning to launch a product on there in the near future, you need to plan for the aftermath of the campaign.
+Everything from a smartphone compatible wallet to a funny board game has been sold Kickstarter and similar startup ecommerce sites.
+If you are planning to launch a product there in the near future, you need to plan for the aftermath of the campaign.
 What will you do when the sales finally come in?
 How will you handle the storage and shipment of your products?

 This guide will provide valuable distribution and order fulfillment tips for Kickstarter sellers to help you have a successful launch.

 We have seen the same scenario far too many times over.
-People will spend years developing their products to put on Kickstarter without planning for the follow-through.
+People will spend years developing their products to put Kickstarter without planning for the follow-through.
 If the shipping and processing is delayed for too long, people will start to have a negative impression of a product before they ever receive it.
 This will not bode well for your business moving forward.

 A prime example of this is with the all-in-one card Coin.
 The card received a tremendous amount of support when its campaign started in November 2013.
 However, the company experienced severe delays in shipping, with most customers not receiving their orders until April 2015 – or later.
 Even when the product shipped out, there were so many issues with it that people practically discredited all of the good services Coin was providing.
 You don’t want the same to happen to your Kickstarter campaign.
 As long as you realize the true value of order fulfillment in your business growth, you will be setting yourself up for success.